Janethjepkogei/comp120-spring2016-team2-api/README.md

 http://tuftsdev.github.io/comp120-spring2016-team2/index.html

 ## Unit Testing
-Tests can be found in the features folder of the repository
+Tests can be found in the features folder of this repository.

 ### Why Cucumber?